 Ironically one of the late comers to the Northwest salmon and steelhead scene are fishing soft worms.
 These soft baits are mostly known for their effectiveness for catching bass.
 For example down South fishing soft worms is old news.
 Here in the Northwest these baits are starting to make a name for themselves for their effectiveness at catching salmon and steelhead.
 Among some of the most popular companies producing these baits are Mad River MFG, B&R Tackle, and Horker Soft Baits.
 All of them produce great baits but our favorite is Horker Inhaler Soft worms.
 Their Northwest Finesse, Spade Tail, and OLY Steelhead Worms are awesome for catching fish.

 Best of all, these guys do it right.
 Rather than mass production like other bait makers, Horker does small batches of killer salmon and steelhead worms in several effective colors.
 Get them plain of infused with various proven fish attracting scents.
 Similar to Micro Brew versus mass produced beer the end product is way better.
 Another huge difference between Horker and the others is that they cook their scent into the actual worm rather than just squirting the scent into the bag after they’ve already been made.
 This combination provides the ultimate soft fishing worms that just plain catch fish.
+Don’t take our word for it, Oregon steelhead fishing guides who use our worms catch fish all year long with our steelhead worms.

 One of our favorite ways to fish steelhead worms is with a 4″ Oly Steelhead worm threaded onto an 1/8 oz jig head.
 Set the bobber stop to get the worm jig to the preferred depth under a float and drift it through steelhead holding areas.
 Target tail outs behind rocks, trees, or bridge trestles.
 These are some of the preferred places steelhead hang to ambush prey.
 Also under overhangs, deep pools, and fallen trees are all great places to go after these fish.